s3rdia/qol/cran-comments.md

 * any_table(): Now returns styling meta information as a third list element.
 This meta information can be used by combine_into_workbook().
 * any_table(): Now supports underscores in variable names.
 * any_table(): Added new column ordering possibilities by "columns" or "values_stats".
+* any_table(): Can now output tables even though no column variables are specified.

 Fixed
 * In any_table() the header and table row heights as well as the column widths set by the style option where 1 row/column to short.